Mansi242401/SQL-Ecommerce-data-analysis/growth_story.md

 g.
 Order Confirmation (/thankyou-for-your-order):
 The final stage involves a confirmation page, expressing gratitude for the order and providing essential details such as order number and estimated delivery date.

+Then, we calculate the CTR for each of the above webpages.

 ```sql

 SELECT